Advisory Committee to Review Requests to Survey the University Community

-Terms of Reference (September 29, 2016)
+Terms of Reference (May 2018)

 The University of Manitoba strives to provide a future that puts students, faculty, staff, and alumni at the front and centre.
 The University endeavours to provide an outstanding educational experience for students, an outstanding learning and working environment for faculty and staff, and an engaging, collaborative connection with alumni.

 As a result, units invested in students, faculty, staff, and alumni are eager for information on these groups, and often want to survey them.
 An Advisory Committee to the Provost has been established to review proposed surveys of students, faculty, staff, and alumni.
 The Advisory Committee does not replace the Research Ethics Board for those surveys requiring ethics review.
 The purpose of the Advisory Committee is to coordinate surveys of the University Community; to control and determine avenues for accessing students, faculty, staff, alumni; to reduce survey fatigue by addressing timing; to ensure results are shared with the University; and to ensure adherence to privacy legislation.

 Surveys conducted for academic research, institutional surveys, and those strongly supporting the strategic priorities of the university are prioritized.
 The Committee also evaluates requests by external agencies to conduct surveys with University of Manitoba students, faculty, staff, and alumni.